 Visit the website learn more about the festival programs.
 Tickets for special events go on sale in June 2013.

-Flag Expeditions & Explores Program
+Flag Expeditions & Explorers Program

 AFC Flag Expeditions program facilitates collaborative art and science field work to study and promote endangered species and their vanishing habitats.
 The program uniquely supports artists seeking to explore the world’s remaining true wildernesses and to observe the rare or endangered species that live in those places.
 It fosters a broader representation of the world’s biodiversity in art by some of today’s most talented artists.